rajeshv23/twydev.github.io/_posts/2020-04-13-javascript-compendium.md

 These are just special variants of objects with certain built-in properties.
 We can consider them subtypes.

 However, typeof functions will state "function", but for array it will state "object".

-#### == vs ===

-One allows coercion when comparing value, and the other one do not allow coercion, also know as _strict-equality_.

-When compared with numbers, strings are coerced to `NaN` (which is a number that don't hold value)

-Even though the author of YDKJS encourage the use of equality as long as you follow certain heuristics to make sure it is safe, I beg to differ.
-In a team setting when collaborating on a project, it is better to be explicit than sorry.
-If you are implementing a functionality using equality, the next engineer that uses your function may not know about the implicit assumptions.

 #### Safe Numbers